jvdao06/Books_to_Scrape_Script/README.md

 # Instructions:

+Initial Steps:

+Run $ pip install -r requirements.txt in command to install all packages necessary for the function.

 1.Run the book_to_scrape_script.py to run the scraping function on specified Genres
     - You can define which Genres to scrape by the URLS: eg. https://books.toscrape.com/catalogue/category/books/travel_2/index.html = Travel